 Of important note, Garrett Park is also a town of artists.
 Garrett Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Garrett Park’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 52.48% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 52.48% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Garrett Park is that it can take a long time to commute to work.
 In Garrett Park, the average commute to work is 30.90 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.